Product design / frontend engineering / knowledge systems

 The work sits where research, design, and implementation shape each other.

-I studied mathematics and NLP, and I keep coming back to the same problem: how interfaces change what people notice.
-That is why the work often starts with a model and ends in code.
+I studied mathematics and NLP, then kept returning to the same product problem: interfaces change what people notice.
+The work usually starts with a model and ends in shipped UI.

 01